-- Smoking is the leading cause of lung cancer, with nearly 90 percent of lung cancers thought to be a result of smoking.
+- cigarette smoking (nearly 90 percent of lung cancers are thought to be a result of smoking)

-- secondhand smoke - breathing in the smoke of others
+- exposure to secondhand smoke (breathing in the smoke of others)

-- recurring inflammation, such as from tuberculosis and some types of pneumonia
+- recurring lung inflammation from conditions such as tuberculosis and some types of pneumonia

 - asbestos exposure